-After a full workday and workout time, the crew will likely have some time set aside for personal tasks.
-In addition to personal hygiene and meals, the crew will likely spend most of this time watching movies, listening to music or podcasts, reading e-books or websites, or communicating with friends and family via email, video calling apps, or social media.
-This media might be streamed (e.g. for news, sport matches or other live events) or downloaded (e.g. for television series, movies or print media); certainly, the connection with loved ones back on Earth would require reliable and readily available connectivity, especially in the event of major life events.
+After a full workday and workout time, the crew will likely have some time set aside for personal and social activities.
+In addition to personal hygiene and meals, the crew will likely spend most of this time watching movies, playing electronic games, listening to music or podcasts, reading e-books or websites, or communicating with friends and family via email, video calling apps, or social media.
+This media might be streamed (e.g. for news, sport matches or other live events, or multi-player games) or downloaded (e.g. for television series, movies or print media, or single-player games); certainly, the critical connection with loved ones back on Earth would require reliable and readily available connectivity, especially in the event of major life events.

-Humans living and working on the Moon to support science and exploration
+Scenario 2: Humans living and working on the Moon to support science and exploration

-As our lunar knowledge and experience deepens, and the lunar infrastructure becomes more permanent and resilient, humans will spend longer durations on the Moon, which may require more complex human settlements on the Moon.
+As our lunar knowledge and experience deepens over the coming decades, and the lunar infrastructure becomes more permanent and resilient, humans will spend longer durations on the Moon, which may require more complex human settlements on the Moon, perhaps by 2045 or 2050.
 As more scientists and engineers travel to the Moon to conduct their own experiments and research, they will likely require or desire support services, and possibly even start families there or bring their families to avoid lengthy separations.
-Such complex human settlements will require many of the same modern amenities of life here on Earth, and those settlers will certainly expect reliable and readily available communications between locations at the Moon and with Earth.
+Such complex human settlements, which could eventually be comprised of several hundred to thousands of individuals, will require many of the same modern amenities of life here on Earth, and those settlers will certainly expect reliable and readily available communications between locations at the Moon and with Earth.